brxken128/dexios/README.md

 | 5.0.2       | 20.14s      | 21.26s      |
 | 5.0.9       | 19.31s      | 18.92s       |

+## Environment Variables

+Dexios can read your key from an environment variable!
+Just set `DEXIOS_KEY` and it will automatically be detected and used.
+Due to using different salts and nonces for every encryption, there is no inherent risk in reusing keys - although it's not a good security practice.

+## Key Inputs

+The priority is as follows:

+1. First, Dexios will check for whether or not you have specified a keyfile (via `-k` or `--keyfile`)
+2. If no keyfile is detected, it will look for the `DEXIOS_KEY` environment variable
+3. If neither of the above are found, you will be shown a prompt to enter a password manually

 ## Usage Examples

 To encrypt a file, and show the hash of the encrypted (output) file for verification later on: